hadyny/home.nix/Readme.md

 # Nix Darwin Configuration

-A declarative system configuration using [nix-darwin](https://github.com/LnL7/nix-darwin) and [home-manager](https://github.com/nix-community/home-manager) for macOS, with NixOS support.
+A flake-based declarative system configuration using [nix-darwin](https://github.com/LnL7/nix-darwin) and [home-manager](https://github.com/nix-community/home-manager) for macOS, with NixOS support.

+This configuration provides a complete development environment with:
+- Cross-platform support (macOS and NixOS)
+- Modular structure for shared, darwin-specific, and nixos-specific configurations
+- Work profile support with separate configurations and certificates
+- Custom modules for Git, AWS, Docker, .NET, 1Password integration, and more
+- Comprehensive development tools including Neovim (via nix-nvim), Emacs, and Ghostty terminal

 ## Repository Structure